name: browserbase

 Search API

-Search the web and return structured results — no browser session required.
+Search the web and return structured results without a browser session.

 When to Use